11 Proven Tips to Improve Reading Comprehension Skills for StudentsAll Posts

 Want more ways to build reading comprehension?
-Prodigy English is coming soon!
+Try Prodigy English!

 In this all-new adventure, students can explore and create a world of their very own as they meet new characters, earn coins and build a home.
-Early access begins January 2022, so sign up now for the chance to get a first look for you and your students!
+Create a free teacher account today to get started.